Temporal Correlation in Last Passage Percolation with Flat Initial Condition via Brownian Comparison: Outline of the proof and the key technical ingredients

-{In fact, as the reader might have already noticed, the proof strategy described above indicates an exponent of $4/3$ for any deterministic initial profile with sub-diffusive growth.
-More formally let us define a deterministic initial profile $\pi$ with the following two properties: }
+In fact, as the reader might have already noticed, the proof strategy described above indicates an exponent of $4/3$ for any deterministic initial profile with sub-diffusive growth.
+More formally let us define a deterministic initial profile $\pi$ with the following two properties: \begin{enumerate} \item[(i)] $\pi(0)=0$. \item[(ii)] For any $v\in \L_0$ we have $|\pi(v)|\leq C|v|^{1/2-s}$ for some $s\in (0,1/2)$ and some $C>0$. \end{enumerate}